soypat/nastran-mtract/README.md

 Follow on screen instructions (spanish).
 Use arrow-keys to navigate and press [ENTER]/[INTRO] to select option.

-ADINA element node indexing only works for H8, H20, T4, T10 (3-D) elements.
+ADINA element node indexing only works for beams, constraints and H8, H20, T4, T10 (3-D) elements.

 OUTPUT  NODES: nodos.csv